Come rain or shine, here are all the tips you need to make your foundation sweat proof.

 Minimize Pre-Makeup Skincare

 Skincare is important.
 Makeup or no makeup, you should be caring for your skin like you would every other organ in your body.
-However, you can take a bit of a hall pass on the days you need to sweatproof foundation.
+However, you can take a bit of a hall pass on the days you need to a waterproof, sweat proof foundation.

 There are three ways to approach your skincare routine when you want to avoid a makeup meltdown.
 The first is to use all products as you normally would except for less.
-One pump of moisturizer instead of two.
-To apply small amounts of skincare effectively, work the products into the palm of your hands then press the product into the skin.
+For instance, one pump of moisturizer instead of two.
+To apply small amounts of skincare effectively, work the products into the palm of your hands then press the product onto the skin.

-The second approach is to do a more committed skincare routine at night after removing your makeup to “make up” for what you didn’t do early.
+The second approach is to do a more committed skincare routine at night after removing your makeup to “make up” for what you didn’t do earlier.

-A good quality primer’s main purpose is to keep makeup in place–especially foundation.
+A good-quality primer’s main purpose is to keep makeup in place – especially foundation.
 All it takes is a pea-sized amount to cover the entire face.
-Allow the primer to dry down for 3-5 minutes before applying liquid foundation.
+Allow the primer to dry down for three to five minutes before applying liquid foundation.

 A lot of primers are silicone or water-based.
-These aren’t particularly good when moisture is the concern.
-To make your foundation sweatproof, opt for a tacky primer.
+These aren’t particularly good where moisture is the concern.
+To make your foundation sweat proof, opt for a tacky primer.
 When you press it onto your face after applying the primer, it should feel sticky.
-This indicates that the foundation will stick to the primer and not the skin which creates oil and sweat.
+This indicates that the foundation will stick to the primer – and not the skin – which creates oil and sweat.